 Neumann’s UncertainTees offer a fresh breath of Oregon weird.
 His best-selling shirt features a sloth on roller skates wearing aviators and slurping a smoothie.
 Runner-ups are the sword fighting pickles, and the monocle-wearing muffin with a top hat and mustache.

-The Mission 22 website states that, on average, 22 veterans will take their lives each day.
+Some Quick Statistics The Mission 22 website states that, on average, 22 veterans will take their lives each day.
 That totals to about 8,030 veterans lost to suicide in a year, not counting the suicides that go unreported.
 An examiner must be able to determine that the deceased intended to die for a death to be reported as a suicide.

 The same day I met with Smith and Neumann, the Department of Veteran Affairs released findings that show a 22 percent increase in suicide risk among US Veterans when compared with US adult non-Veterans.